umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Media-Picker-3/index.md

 `Returns: IEnumerable<MediaWithCrops>` or `MediaWithCrops`

-This property editors returns a single `MediaWithCrops` item if the "Pick multiple items" data type setting is disabled or a collection if it is enabled.
+This property editors returns a single `MediaWithCrops` item if the "Pick multiple items" Data Type setting is disabled or a collection if it is enabled.

 ## Data Type Definition Example